PhilipSchmid/k8s-home-lab/README.md

   - [Harbor Registry](#harbor-registry)

 # Hardware
 One goal of this setup is that it should be runnable on a single host.
-The only exceptions are the external NFS storage from a Synology NAS and the DNS/S3/storage service from DigitalOcean.
+The only exceptions are the external NFS storage from a Synology NAS and the DNS service from DigitalOcean.

 In my case I use an Intel NUC (`NUC10i7FNH2`) with a 12 core CPU (`Intel(R) Core(TM) i7-10710U CPU @ 1.10GHz`) and 64 GB memory (`2 x 32 GB DDR4-2666`).